-A complete description of the Tenure Track ranks including aspects of appointment and promotion is presented in Appendix D. These criteria are used by the APT Committee to determine whether a Tenure Track faculty member should be recommended for promotion.
+A full description of the policies and academic rank criteria for Tenure Track faculty appointments are listed in Appendix D. These criteria are used by the APT Committee to determine whether a Tenure Track faculty member should be recommended for promotion.